8go/TrezorHash/README.md

 # To-do List

-- [ ]  There is a bug in Qt4 not allowing foreign characters to be entered via the Alt-Gr keys from the keyboard in the password field (used to read Trezor passphrase).
+- [x]  There is a bug in Qt4 not allowing foreign characters to be entered via the Alt-Gr keys from the keyboard in the password field (used to read Trezor passphrase).
 A work around could be written.
 Immediate work around is copy-paste.
+:arrow_right: This bug has been fixed in Qt5.
+Tested under Qt5 and it works!
+- [ ] Spread the information about the availability of this tool on social networks like Reddit, Twitter or Facebook.
+Any help appreciated.

 </> on :octocat: with :heart: